7 Types of Customer Data You Didn’t Know You Could Collect With a Loyalty Program

 With the help of loyalty program data, you will have a clear picture of your customers, their journeys, habits, and personalities.
 In order to create a whole customer experience, you need to connect customer data across all internal systems and front-end interfaces.

-Pairing Bloomreach Engagement, a Customer Data and Experience Platform (CDXP), with existing loyalty programs allows companies to uniquely identify customers, track transactions, and personalize rewards and incentives.
+Pairing Bloomreach Engagement with existing loyalty programs allows companies to uniquely identify customers, track transactions, and personalize rewards and incentives.
 The connection also facilitates increased customer engagement and long-term brand loyalty.

 Antavo is an enterprise-grade SaaS loyalty technology provider that builds comprehensive loyalty programs to foster brand love and change customer behavior.
 A valued Bloomreach partner, Antavo will help your company build the perfect loyalty program for your brand and its partnership with Bloomreach facilitates additional opportunities for your company to maximize opportunities with collected customer data.